dedis/cothority/omniledger/Contracts.md

 # Existing Contracts

-In the omniledger service, the following contracts are pre-defined:
+In the OmniLedger service, the following contracts are pre-defined:

 - `GenesisReference` - points to the genesis configuration
-- `Config` - holds the configuration of omniledger
+- `Config` - holds the configuration of OmniLedger
 - `Darc` - defines the access control

-To extend omniledger, you will have to create a new service that defines new contracts that will have to be registered with omniledger.
+To extend OmniLedger, you will have to create a new service that defines new contracts that will have to be registered with OmniLedger.
 An example is [EventLog](../../eventlog) that defines a contract.

 ## Genesis Configuration

 The special `InstanceID` with 64 x 0x00 bytes is the genesis configuration pointer that has as the data the `DarcID` of the genesis Darc.
-This instance is unique as it defines the basic running configuration of omniledger.
+This instance is unique as it defines the basic running configuration of OmniLedger.
 The Darc it points to will delegate authorizations to spawn new instances to other Darcs, who can themselves delegate further.